rchastain/moustique/README.md

 UCI chess engine written in Pascal by Roland Chastain.

+Moustique is a chess program with a console interface respecting the Universal Chess Interface protocol.

-Moustique is the assembly of two programs: a standard chess program (searching the best move) and a mate solver.
+Moustique is the assembly of two programs: one who searches the best move, the other who searches only checkmate.

+The standard chess program is an adaptation of a program by Jürgen Schlottke.
 The mate solver is an adaptation of a program by Valentin Albillo.
-The main chess program is an adaptation of a program by Jürgen Schlottke.

 ![alt text](https://github.com/rchastain/moustique/blob/master/Farman%20F455%20Moustique.bmp)